 Webinar: Clinical Coordinators: The Key to Your Medication-Assisted Therapy (MAT) Team

 Medication-Assisted Therapy (MAT) is an effective treatment to help individuals with opioid use disorder (OUD).
 But MAT is more than writing a prescription for patients.
 Clinical coordinators play an essential role in linking patients to and retaining patients in MAT treatment.
-In this webinar, clinical coordinators from the Dissemination of Evidence-Informed Interventions (DEII) initiative will discuss their work in conjunction with medical teams to provide individualized patient care plans for high acuity patients with OUD.
+In this webinar, clinical coordinators from the Dissemination of Evidence-Informed Interventions (DEII) initiative discussed their work in conjunction with medical teams to provide individualized patient care plans for high acuity patients with OUD.

 The DEII initiative uses an implementation science approach to study this buprenorphine opioid treatment evidence-informed intervention.
 The project is supported by the Health Resources and Services Administration HIV/AIDS Bureau Special Projects of National Significance (SPNS) and replicates a successful buprenorphine model first piloted by the SPNS program.
 Three sites were funded through the DEII initiative to implement the Integration of Buprenorphine for Opioid Use in HIV Primary Care intervention.
 The evidence-based intervention will advance implementation science and inform future replication efforts.

-Topics include how to:
+Topics included how to:

 - identify potential clients who would be good candidates for treatment.